 Tip: Make it harder for older kids by having them balance something on top of their head like a pillow or a book.

 Create a race track for your kid’s cars with painters tape on the floor.
 Make it bigger or smaller depending on the age of your kids.
 You can put pillows or cardboard on the floor for ramps, tunnels, and mountains to drive over.

-Kids love this game and it a great energy buster while playing inside.
 The idea is the ground is hot lava and you can’t touch it.
 Make a path with pillows or other soft items to jump on and see if they can make it across the room.

 Tip: To make the game last longer let your kids create their own path and keep changing it up to make it harder and harder to reach the other side.

 Use items in your family room to make an obstacle course for the kids.
 Put blankets over chairs or tables to make tunnels, have them go around objects, and jump or hop to the end.

 Kids will have a blast helping create the course to run through and making it over and over again.

 Tip: Time older kids as they run through the course to make it more challenging.
 Have them try to beat their own time or against a sibling.

 Have the kids make a tent using furniture and blankets.
 Once the tent is made have them use their imagination to play.
 It could be a castle, a fortress or a cave.

 My kids often use it as a nerf gun base or superhero lair.
 The tent would be fun as a new reading spot & place to bring their toys to play inside the tent too.